Seattle CHOP leaders urge protesters to go home, throw support behind Biden, Democrats

 “Our community does not support the violence,” Taylor told KOMO in another interview. “'Oh, somebody just got shot but Chop, Chop, Chop?
 Wait a minute, but you’re just going to look over this black man that got killed over here?
 This young baby; this 19-year-old?
 No. No. You’re going to pause and you’re going to think about this black man because that’s the reason you did it for.”

-Mayor Durkan said Monday she plans to dismantle the CHOP after a weekend of violence in the area protesters deemed a “no cop, co-op.”
-Police Chief Carmen Best said that officers would soon return to the Fourth Precinct, but Durkan vowed she would first work with community organizers to convince protesters to disband before using police intervention.
+Mayor Durkan said Monday she planned to dismantle the CHOP after a weekend of violence in the area protesters deemed a “no cop, co-op.”
+Police Chief Carmen Best said that officers would soon return to the East Precinct, but Durkan vowed she would first work with community organizers to convince protesters to disband before using police intervention.

 Taylor said Tuesday that he attempted to broker a meeting between Durkan and some of the CHOP organizers, but the organizers canceled at the last minute, KING reported.
-He said he plans to bring a group of pastors to the CHOP to convince them that their movement “won’t be stuck to a place.”
+He said he planned to bring a group of pastors to the CHOP to convince them that their movement “won’t be stuck to a place.”

 “CHOP is an idea and with that idea, you can take this idea around this country and then around this world,” he said.
 “Ideas can't be killed.”